 Available arrival date

-This comfortable holiday home has a magnificent view of steep mountains as high as 1050 meters, with glaciers covering the top.
+Comfortable holiday home with a magnificent view of steep mountains as high as 1050 meters, with glaciers covering the top.

 Enjoy the impressive view from the terrace, where you have the sensation of sitting in the middle of the scenery.
 Watch as ships pass by in the strait below.